 - Check the consistency of your pesto and add more oil if desired, pulsing the processor to combine.
 I like this with the full cup of oil.

-Serve with meat, over pasta, or as a bread dip.
+Serve as you would traditional pesto.
 This makes about 1 cup, depending on how much oil you use.

-- 1 cup garlic mustard leaves washed, drained, and moderately packed
+- 1 cup washed & drained garlic mustard leave

-Place all ingredients, using 1/2 cup of the olive oil, in a food processor.
+- Place all ingredients, except 1/2 cup of olive oil, in a food processor.

-Process until smooth, scraping the sides of the bowl once or twice if needed.
+- Process ingredients until a smooth paste forms, scraping the sides of the bowl once or twice.

-You might find it difficult to get a lot of gardening done with little ones and a busy family life.
-Garlic mustard lets you enjoy fresh food from the backyard with little work on your end.
+Garlic mustard lets you enjoy fresh food from the backyard with little work on your part.
 And native plants will thank you for removing it and giving them extra room to thrive!